fabasoad/pre-commit-grype/README.md

 ## How it works?

 At first hook tries to use globally installed `grype` tool.
-And if it doesn't exist then hook installs `grype` into a `.pre-commit-grype` temporary directory that will be removed after scanning is completed.
+And if it doesn't exist then hook installs `grype` into a `.fabasoad/pre-commit-grype` temporary directory that will be removed after scanning is completed.

 ## Prerequisites